top of page

 Communicate to Customers

-While the change does not impact legacy customers, it is recommended to still notify existing customers of this change and assure them their billing structure will not change.
+While the change does not impact legacy customers, it is recommended to still notify existing customers of this change and assure them their billing structure has not changed.

 Here is what we recommend communicating to new customers:

-• Customers on Smart Solar Billing can still access one-time use, upfront rebates that currently exist, such as the “Distributed Generation (DG) Rebate,” (also called the “Smart Inverter Rebate”), and the “Storage Rebate.”
+• Customers on Smart Solar Billing can access one-time use rebates that currently exist, such as the “Distributed Generation (DG) Rebate,” (also called the “Smart Inverter Rebate”), and the “Storage Rebate.”

-• The upfront financial rebates can be combined with existing federal and state incentives to reduce the overall cost of installing a solar panel system.
+• These financial rebates can be combined with existing federal and state incentives to reduce the overall cost of installing a solar panel system.

 CUSTOMERS